 A short, successful stint as a Cardinals catcher revived the big-league career of Mike Shannon.

-Shannon opened the 1965 season as the everyday right fielder, but went hitless in his first 14 at-bats and had just one hit (a single) in his first 23 at-bats.
+Shannon opened the 1965 season as the Cardinals’ everyday right fielder, but went hitless in his first 14 at-bats and had one hit in his first 23 at-bats.

-Lunging for pitches out of the strike zone, Shannon never snapped out of his slump.
-He was batting .095 on June 1.
-Manager Red Schoendienst began trying several other players in right field.
+Lunging for pitches out of the strike zone, Shannon was batting .095 on June 1 when manager Red Schoendienst moved Shannon to the bench and began trying other players in right.

 On Aug.
-6, the Cardinals were playing the Giants at St. Louis when San Francisco baserunner Hal Lanier slid into home plate in the fourth inning.
-Lanier’s spikes damaged the left thumb of Tim McCarver as the Cardinals’ catcher attempted to apply a tag.
-McCarver was lifted for Bob Uecker, the Cardinals’ only other catcher.
+6, 1965, the Cardinals were playing the Giants at St. Louis when Hal Lanier slid into home plate and spiked the left thumb of Tim McCarver as the Cardinals’ catcher attempted to apply a tag.
+McCarver was replaced by Bob Uecker, the Cardinals’ only other catcher.
 Boxscore

 Two days later, Aug.
-8, Uecker was struck by a foul tip off the bat of Giants leadoff batter Dick Schofield in the first inning.
+8, 1965, Uecker was struck by a foul tip off the bat of the Giants’ Dick Schofield in the first inning.
 The ball split Uecker’s right thumb, forcing him to leave the game.
-He required 12 stitches to repair the thumb.

 McCarver was unable to play, so Schoendienst brought in Shannon to catch.
 According to The Sporting News, Shannon hadn’t caught in a game since he was a youth in sandlot baseball.

 It didn’t take long before Shannon was tested.
 The Giants had runners on second and third with one out in the first when Willie McCovey lifted a pop-up in foul territory.
-Shannon made the catch and the Cardinals, trailing 1-0, got out of the inning without further damage.
+Shannon made the catch.

-In the fourth, Willie Mays was on first base with one out when Jim Hart lined a double to center field.
+In the fourth, Shannon provided “the defensive thrill of the game,” the St. Louis Post-Dispatch reported.
+Willie Mays was on first with one out when Jim Hart lined a double to center.
 Curt Flood retrieved the ball and fired it to shortstop Dick Groat, whose relay throw to Shannon was in time to tag out Mays.
-When Groat’s throw went to home plate, Hart broke for third base.
-Shannon alertly threw to third baseman Ken Boyer, who tagged out Hart, completing a double play.
+Hart broke for third base on the play and Shannon alertly threw to third baseman Ken Boyer, who tagged out Hart.

-“I wouldn’t be afraid to go with Shannon after what he showed me out there handling Barney Schultz’s knuckleball and Hal Woodeshick’s sinker,” Schoendienst said to The Sporting News.
+“I wouldn’t be afraid to go with Shannon after what he showed me out there handling Barney Schultz’s knuckleball and Hal Woodeshick’s sinker,” Schoendienst said.

-After the game, the Cardinals called up Dave Ricketts from Jacksonville to be the everyday catcher while McCarver and Uecker mended.
+After the game, the Cardinals called up Dave Ricketts from the minor leagues to be the everyday catcher while McCarver and Uecker mended.

 On Aug.
-12 at Milwaukee, Shannon got his first big-league start at catcher.
-He was terrific, catching 12 innings, committing no errors and making six putouts.
-The Braves attempted no steals against him.
+12, 1965, at Milwaukee, Ricketts got a day off and Shannon got his first start at catcher.
+He caught 12 innings, committing no errors and making six putouts, and the Braves attempted no steals against him.

-In the seventh, Shannon hit a solo home run off Wade Blasingame.
-In the 13th, Shannon’s two-out single off Phil Niekro scored Boyer from second base in the Cardinals’ 5-4 victory.
-Boxscore (Ricketts came in to catch the bottom half of the 13th and Shannon moved to right field).
+In the seventh, Shannon hit a solo home run against Wade Blasingame.
+In the 13th, Shannon’s two-out single off Phil Niekro scored Boyer from second in the Cardinals’ 5-4 victory.
+Boxscore Ricketts came in to catch the bottom half of the 13th and Shannon moved to right field.

 Shannon made one more start at catcher, Aug.
 14, at St. Louis in the Reds’ 4-2 victory.
 Shannon made no errors, had nine putouts and kept Cincinnati from attempting a steal.
 Boxscore

-McCarver was ready to return to the lineup.
-Despite his success in three games at catcher, Shannon was returned to the outfield.
-He did appear in one more 1965 game at catcher, replacing McCarver for the final three innings of the Cardinals’ 19-8 victory at Houston Sept.
+When McCarver returned to the lineup, Shannon returned to the outfield, though he appeared in one more 1965 game at catcher, replacing McCarver for the final three innings of the Cardinals’ 19-8 victory at Houston Sept.
 30. Boxscore

-Shannon did make one appearance as a catcher in 1966.
+Shannon made one appearance as a catcher in 1966.
 On June 5, in the Braves’ 14-4 victory at Atlanta, Shannon replaced McCarver in the eighth and caught a flawless inning.
 It was his last game as a catcher.
 Boxscore

 Shannon’s career statistics as a catcher: five games, 33.2 innings, 24 putouts, one assist, no errors, no stolen bases against and a 1.000 fielding percentage.

 After the 1966 season, the Cardinals acquired Roger Maris from the Yankees to play right field and asked Shannon to learn another position: third base.
-He did so splendidly, becoming the starting third baseman for the Cardinals’ pennant-winning clubs in 1967 and 1968.
+He became the starting third baseman for the Cardinals’ pennant-winning clubs in 1967 and 1968.

 Previously: Cardinals came close to dealing Shannon